Chapter 31:

 “It’s just sad that it’s all over now… That I have to leave.”

-The others stopped in their tracks.
-They stood in the hallway and looked at Glizzy with quiet understanding.
-It was rare for her to be this serious.
+The others stopped in their tracks, as they stood in the hallway and looked at Glizzy with quiet understanding.

-“...It wasn’t just the learning and the essences,” she continued.
+“...It wasn’t just the learning and the Essences,” she continued.
 “For the first time in my life, I felt like I truly belonged somewhere.
 I had you guys.
 I was just... happy.”

 She sighed.